Blast hits Pakistan's Lal Shahbaz Qalandar Sufi shrine

 "The explosion happened, and everyone started running," he said, speaking from a hospital in Sehwan.
 "We were pushed out, there were so many people.
 I saw blood.
 I saw people injured and dead bodies."

-Haider Ali, manager of the Sehwan Divine Our, said that police have sealed off the shrine.
+Haider Ali, manager of a nearby hotel, said police has sealed off the shrine.

 "Our security staff heard it," he said.
 "There are a lot of police and ambulances around now.
-It's complete chaos."
+It was complete chaos."

-Hundreds of people, often thousands, gather at the shrine every Thursday to pray and participate in the Sufi tradition of dhamaal - a form of devotional percussion and dance.
+Thousands gather at the shrine every Thursday to pray and participate in the Sufi tradition of "dhamaal", a form of devotional percussion and dance.

+The shrine, built in 1356, is by the tomb of Syed Muhammad Usman Marwandi, the Sufi philosopher poet better known as Lal Shahbaz Qalandar, one of Pakistan's most venerated saints.

+Each year, hundreds of thousands gather to celebrate the "Urs", his death anniversary.

+The Edhi Foundation operates ambulance services, orphanages, women's shelters, dispensaries and morgues in several Pakistani cities.

+A police source in Sindh said: "Police were present, but there were hundreds of people.
+There is obviously some lapse in security."

-In November, at least 52 people were killed in a suicide attack on a shrine to Sufi saint Shah Noorani in Balochistan province, in an attack claimed by the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group.
+In November, at least 52 people were killed in a suicide attack on a shrine to Sufi saint Shah Noorani in Balochistan province, in an attack claimed by ISIL.

 Thursday's blast is the latest in a series of attacks across Pakistan since Monday, when 13 people were killed in a suicide bombing at a rally in the eastern city of Lahore.